matthewfleming/stacky/README.md

 # Stacky

-An interactive pulumi stack selector that remembers the selected stack and working dir
+An interactive pulumi stack selector that remembers the selected stack and working dir.

+It will search 3 levels deep from the current dir for Pulumi files - they are expected to be in a *infrastructure dir.

 Usage